Jamestown, Kansas: 1911 fire

 In 1911 the entire downtown business district was destroyed by a fire.
 Few records remain of that fire, but the townspeople subsequently rebuilt the downtown commercial district.
 Three towns in the area had devastating downtown fires on the same night: Jamestown, Courtland, and Glasco.
 Damage was reported to amount to $500,000 at the time.

 2000 fire

 History repeated itself on January 28, 2000 when another fire consumed several buildings on Main Street and spread to the city hall.
 And again, history repeated itself as the town rebuilt.
 Mayor Judy Hill stated, "A fire like that can destroy a small town, but instead it ignited a community spirit here."
 In a few days, Jamestown was having town meetings to make plans for the future.

 Rebuilding town

 The funeral home in Jamestown was selected as the temporary city office and meeting place.
 More than 50 people (out of a population of 307 at the time) came to town meetings there and the citizens organized into several committees to begin work.

-Today, Jamestown has a new community center with daycare facilities and a thriving downtown activities center with a health clinic, public library, and several businesses.
+Today, Jamestown has a new community center with daycare facilities and a downtown activities center with a health clinic, public library, and several businesses.